Ammar-Chishti/LKMemory-Library/README.md

 # My Approach
 * I used a set of binary search trees to hold records because of the fast log(n) insertion and retrieval.
 I also used different trees to hold different records such as malloc'd buffers, perfect malloc/free pairs, bad frees, orphan frees, etc. The reason I made this design decision is because if we wanted to simply print out only bad frees in lkreport(...), we would just have to traverse the bad_free tree isntead of master tree of records (if we decided to design the program that way)
 * The general flow of how the program works is that everytime a malloc is called, a record of the malloc is stored in the malloc_tree.
 Everytime the user attempts to free, we will try and find the appropriate malloc record from the malloc_tree and pair the two.
 If the free is unsuccessful (we can't find a pair, etc), we will store a record of that free in the appropriate tree (ex. orphan_free_tree, etc), however if the free is successful we will either store the malloc/free pair in the perfect_match_tree or the approx_match_tree and mark the malloc record in the malloc_tree as paired.
 Finally, to find memory leaks, we go through the malloc tree and find any malloc records that are not paired.
-This should handle most scenarios.
+This should handle most scenarios